phalcon-orphanage/docs/es/reference/models.rst

         public function missingMethod($model, $method, $arguments=array())
         {
-            // if the method is 'getSlug' convert the title if ($method == 'getSlug') {
+            // If the method is 'getSlug' convert the title if ($method == 'getSlug') {
                 return Phalcon\Tag::friendlyTitle($model->title);
             }